meyskens/linux-itf/src/kubernetes/resources/README.md

 We got a deployment running and containers are running.
 But how do we access them?
 We need a `Service`!
 What does a service do for you?
 It gets you an (internal) IP address that you can use to access your application.
 It also does load balancing for you!
 So if you have multiple pods, it will load balance between them (like those 3 we just made).
 It also gets you an internal DNS entry `<name>.<namespace>.svc.cluster.local` that you can use to access your application from other pods (think databases).
+If you are working in the same namespace calling the service name as DNS name is enough!

 There are 3 types of services:

-- ClusterIP: This is the default type.
+- **ClusterIP**: This is the default type.
 It gives you an internal IP address that you can use to access your application from within the cluster.
-- NodePort: It gives a random port that is accessible on the external IP of the node, it exposes it to the outside world. (it also creates a ClusterIP)
+- **NodePort**: It gives a random port that is accessible on the external IP of the node, it exposes it to the outside world. (it also creates a ClusterIP)
-- LoadBalancer: It will create a load balancer in your cloud provider that you are using so you get an external IP address. (it also creates a ClusterIP)
+- **LoadBalancer**: It will create a load balancer in your cloud provider that you are using so you get an external IP address. (it also creates a ClusterIP)

 ```yaml
 ---